COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 The plans include mandatory daily testing for employees and visitors of care homes, regardless of whether they have been vaccinated or not.

-They also include "3G rules" ("geimpft, genesen, getestet") requiring people to show proof of full vaccination or recovery or a valid negative COVID test for workplaces and on public transport.
+They also include "3G" rules ("geimpft, genesen, getestet" — "vaccinated, recovered, tested") requiring people to show proof of full vaccination or recovery or a valid negative COVID test for workplaces and on public transport.
 Work from home rules would also be reinstated.

 Germany's 16 states will be able to retain and introduce protective measures.
 This includes restricting or prohibiting recreational, cultural, and sporting events, banning entry to healthcare facilities and the sale and public consumption of alcohol, and closing universities.